-cheating, fabrication, or facilita the consequences above and realize that an attion constitutes academic misconduct.
-I have the consequences set forth with the opticiant had an opportunity
+I understand the definitions and the consequences above and realize that an act of plagiarism, cheating, fabrication, or facilitation constitutes academic misconduct.
+I have had an opportunity to discuss these definitions and the consequences set forth with the opticianry program director.
+Page 2 of 2.

-Student Signature Print Student Name Date
+Student Signature Print Student Name Date Program Director Date

-Program Director

-STUDENT SIGNATURE SHEET
+STUDENT HANDBOOK SIGNATURE SHEET

-I,acknowledge that I ha ive read and understood the Roane State Community College Vision Care Technology Stude ent Handbook.
-I understand that l am responsible for the content of, and adherence to, the program policies as stated in the handbook.
-Student signature Date -
+I, (print name), acknowledge that I have read and understood the Roane State Community College Vision Care Technology Student Handbook.
+I understand that I am responsible for the content of, and adherence to, the program policies as stated in the handbook.
+Student signature Date

-ALL SIGNATURE SHEETS MUST BE RETURNED TO THE PROGRAM DIRECTOR DURING THE FIRST WEEK OF CLASS.
+ALL SIGNATURE SHEETS MUST BE RETURNED TO THE PROGRAM DIRECTOR DURING THE FIRST WEEK OF CLASSES